How to feature your Substack newsletter on your Squarespace website

 Where to feature your Substack on your Squarespace website

 The best placement for your Substack depends on how central your newsletter is to your overall business strategy.
-There are several effective options to consider.
-To inspire you, I’ve highlighted examples from the wellness and lifestyle, nature and food industries.
+Here are several effective options, with examples to inspire your own approach.

 1. Dedicated newsletter page